-Jayant Meghani (1938-2020): Remembering the maverick but meticulous bookseller of Bhavnagar
+Jayant Meghani (1938-2020): Remembering the meticulous bookseller of Bhavnagar

 By the 1970s, Bhavnagar had been relegated to the sidelines of the Gujarati publishing world, which was centred around the north-south axis between Ahemdabad and Mumbai.
 As the very name – Prasar – suggested, Meghani was a man on a mission: a mission to spread and broaden a culture of reading in the Gujarati world.

 Situated in the heart of Bhavnagar, Prasar was located in a large bungalow built in 1938 for Gijubhai Badheka, an educator who pioneered major reforms in child education in India.
-He was also a prolific writer who published over two hundred books for children.
+He was also a prolific writer who published over 200 books for children.
 Badheka died before he could occupy the house, and its later reinvention as a bookshop seemed appropriate to Meghani.

 Prasar also reflected Meghani’s other loves: nature and handicrafts.
 The courtyard of Prasar overflowed with potted plants while a separate section in Prasar was devoted to folk art.